 We may be unable to keep up with changes in EV technology or alternatives to electricity as a fuel source and, as a result, our competitiveness may suffer.
 Developments in alternative technologies, such as advanced diesel, hydrogen, ethanol, fuel cells or compressed natural gas, or improvements in the fuel economy of the ICE or the cost of gasoline, may materially and adversely affect our business and prospects in ways we do not currently anticipate.
 Existing and other battery cell technologies, fuels or sources of energy may emerge as customers' preferred alternative to our vehicles.
 Any failure by us to develop new or enhanced technologies or processes, or to react to changes in existing technologies, could materially delay our development and introduction of new and enhanced alternative fuel vehicles and EVs, which could result in the loss of competitiveness of our vehicles, decreased revenue, and a loss of market share to competitors.
 Our research and development efforts may not be sufficient to adapt to changes in alternative fuel and EV technology.
 As technologies change, we plan to upgrade or adapt our vehicles with the latest technology.
 However, our vehicles may not compete effectively with alternative systems if we are not able to source and integrate the latest technology into our vehicles.
-Additionally, the introduction and integration of new technologies into our vehicles may increase our costs and capital expenditures required for the production of our vehicles and, if we are unable to implement such technologies in a cost effective manner, our business, operating results, financial condition and prospects could be materially and adversely affected.
+Additionally, the introduction and integration of new technologies in a cost effective manner, our business, operating results, financial condition and prospects could be materially and adversely affected.